rrobrien98/Practice-Site/README.md

 implementing funcitons with js, so I used a js funciton that would allow me to loop through an array of colors.
 My goal with the like function was to have a js variable that could be changed from any page in the site, giving a cumulative like count.
 I tried to accomplish this by setting the like count as a global variable on local storage, but this did not end up working.
+Another challenge was that I was unable to get the proper system permissions on my pc to install jekyll, so I used another library to help me import headers and footers to create a layout of sorts.
+For this I used jquery to load separate html files into my index file.

 Credits:
 StackOverflow and W3schools for coding snippets